au-research/FAIR-data-101-training/2-accessible/activities.md

 ---

 ## Connect
-Join the FAIR Data 101 Slack workspace and introduce yourself in the #introductions channel.
+Join the FAIR Data 101 Express Slack workspace (using the link emailed to you) and introduce yourself in the #introductions channel.
-See if you can find the introductions for the people in your community group and say hi!

-All the following activities are optional, feel free to choose one or more to pursue.
+Feel free to choose one or more of the activities below to pursue.
-Bring your reflections along to the community discussion group next week.

 ## Read
 Time estimate: about 15 minutes